minaerdogan/getFit/README.md

 routine for a year).

 Platform and Data Storage: Built with Flutter, getFit runs on Android from a single codebase.
-It stores height, weight, sex, workout logs, and diet entries
+It stores height, weight, sex, workout logs, and diet entries.